matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 Interfaces + Classes = How we get really strong code reuse in TS
 ```

-- Interfaces - Creates a new type, describing the property names and value types of an object.
+- Interfaces: Creates a new type, describing the property names and value types of an object.

 **Classes**

-- Classes - Blueprint to create an object with some fields (values) and methods (functions) to represent
+- Classes: Blueprint to create an object with some fields (values) and methods (functions) to represent
 a 'thing'.

 **Class Method Modifiers**

-- public - This method can be called anywhere, any time.
+- public: This method can be called anywhere, any time.
-- private - This method can be called by other methods in this class.
+- private: This method can be called by other methods in this class.
-- protected - This method can be called by other methods in this class, or by other methods in child classes.
+- protected: This method can be called by other methods in this class, or by other methods in child classes.

 ```console
 npm install -g parcel-bundler